meta-llama/llama-stack/llama_stack/ui/README.md

 ## This is WIP.

+We use shadcdn/ui [Shadcn UI](https://ui.shadcn.com/) for the UI components.

 ## Getting Started

-## First install the NPM dependencies
+## Install the NPM dependencies

 ```bash
 npm install
 ```

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev